bobbyr13/airplane_seating_allocation/README.md

 Assumptions:
 -------------------------------------------------
-Sperated metric (by default) is how many times we split the group, but can be alterted
+Passengers seperated metric (by default) is how many times we split the group, but this can be alterted

 Aisles are irrelevant